rickcrawford/gcp/kubernetes/autocomplete.es/README.md

 gcloud compute backend-services update $BACKEND --enable-cdn
 ```

+!!!
+Ingress controller keep alive has to 200 on `/` or you get sadness.

 TODO:
 Use Kubernetes config map to manage secrets and environment variables for elastic/redis